luboshl/MiniValidationPlus/README.md

 # MiniValidationPlus

+👉 with support of non-nullable reference types.

 A minimalistic validation library built atop the existing features in .NET's `System.ComponentModel.DataAnnotations` namespace.
 Adds support for single-line validation calls and recursion with cycle detection.

+This project is fork of the original great repo [MiniValidation](https://github.com/DamianEdwards/MiniValidation) from [Damian Edwards](https://github.com/DamianEdwards) and adds support of **non-nullable reference types**.
+Now validation works more like validation in model binding of ASP.NET Core MVC.

 Supports .NET Standard 2.0 compliant runtimes.